kraflab/dsda-doom/docs/hud.md

   - `height`: height of the component
   - `scale`: width of the component in map units
 - `color_test`: shows the hud fonts in different color modes
+- `map_totals`: shows the kills / secrets / items on the current map
+  - Uses the message font with word labels
+  - Supports 3 arguments: `show_kills show_items show_secrets`
+  - `show_kills`: shows kills in the component
+  - `show_items`: shows items in the component
+  - `show_secrets`: shows secrets in the component
+- `map_time`: shows the level / total time
+  - Uses the message font
+- `map_coordinates`: shows the player's position
+  - Uses the message font
+- `map_title`: shows the current map's title
+  - Uses the message font